Hiya folks, I am back with a book review, and this time it’s my review of Mrs Funnybones by Twinkle Khanna.

 But before I begin, I must admit to 2 things –

-1. I like Twinkle Khanna – nope, not as an actress (she was a terrible one!) or even as a person (because I clearly don’t know her!).
-I like her in her columnist avatar; that is my most favorite version of her.
+1. I like Twinkle Khanna – nope, not necessarily in a star child/ Page 3 celebrity way, or even as an actress (that clearly wasn’t her strong suit).
+But I do like her in her columnist avatar; that is my most favorite version of her.
 I say most favorite version, because she is/has been many things – star-child turned actress turned candle maker turned columnist turned author.
 Phew!

 2. I have a hard time thinking of this as a book – to me, it’s a collection of articles or blog posts or journal entries…maybe.
 Anything, but not a book.
 This is not necessarily a good or a bad thing; just my perception of it.
 Having said that, for the lack of a better description, I’ll stick with ‘book’ for now.

-Mrs Funnybones – the book, is narrated Mrs Funnybones – Twinkle Khanna’s alter-ego (or so she says).
-I read this book in one-sitting (3 hours) – a feat I haven’t performed in the past few years – not because it is an unputdownable, flawless, literary gem, but only because it is a fast, quick read.
+Mrs Funnybones – the book, is narrated by Mrs Funnybones – Twinkle Khanna’s alter-ego (or so she says).
+I read this book in one-sitting – a feat I haven’t performed in the past few years – not because it is an unputdownable, flawless, literary gem, but only because it is a super fast, quick read.

 It reads like several journal entries, and is mostly a narration of scattered, unimportant things that happen in her life, which are not exactly interesting, but her ready wit ensures that they are not boring either.

-I must also mention that this book is not a showcase of the glittering life of a superstar’s wife.
+I must also mention that this book is not a showcase of the glittering life of a superstar’s wife, if that’s what you are expecting.
 On the contrary, it is an insider look into the quirky, yet completely normal life of Twinkle Khanna – the mother, wife, daughter and entrepreneur.

 Then came the title, and cover release, and I loved them too.
 Even after reading the book, I feel that the title and the cover work very well.
 They stand out, and also convey the mood of the book.

 A (little) Disappointing Reality